Box Icon

 Working with every major carrier is what makes weBoost signal boosters a better solution over femtocells or microcells that only support one carrier.
 Our boosters are FCC-certified and will improve, 3G, 4G LTE, and Nationwide 5G for years to come.

-A signal booster only does its job if there’s an available cell signal outside of your house.
-If you can’t pick up a signal outdoors or need to drive a certain distance away from the house to make a call, this indicates there aren’t any radio frequency waves for the booster to amplify.
+A signal booster only does its job if there’s an available cell signal outside to boost.
+If you can’t pick up any signal outdoors at all or need to drive a certain distance away from the house to make a call, this indicates there aren’t any radio frequency waves for the booster to amplify.
 Keep in mind that you can’t determine if a signal booster will work based on how far you have to drive to pick up a signal.
 Sometimes, 10 miles is too far; other times, one block is too far.
-It’s important to measure the signal strength that’s available to be boosted.

-It’s useful to have cellular connectivity outside so you can be reached while working in the garden or relaxing outdoors, but signal boosters are only designed for indoor use.
+Will a cell signal booster help you make calls from the backyard?
+Probably not.
+Sure, it’s useful to have cellular connectivity outside so you can be reached while working in the garden or playing with the dog, but signal boosters are designed for indoor use.
 Boosters work by bouncing the signals within an enclosed space.
-The amplifier component isn’t weather-proof and must be plugged into a power source.
+The amplifier component isn’t designed to be left out in the weather and must be plugged into a power source.

 Cell phone signal boosters can only improve your cellular connectivity.
 If you’re experiencing slow internet speeds or finding that your WiFi drops out in certain rooms in the house, check the location of your internet router or contact your internet service provider.
-The only way to use your phone’s cellular signal to give an internet connection to other devices is through a mobile hotspot.
-Be sure to monitor data usage to avoid a surprise bill.
+The only way to use your phone’s cellular signal to give an internet connection to other devices is through a mobile hotspot or 5G home internet now offered by some cellular carriers.
+Be sure to monitor data usage to avoid a surprise bill, though.

 Similar Articles